HariSekhon/Environments/README.md

 See [aws/README.md](aws/README.md) or [gcp/README.md](gcp/README.md) for more cloud specific information.

-For subsequent changes you can do an individual:
+Changes to a `$PWD/.envrc` require:

 ```shell
 direnv allow  # path/to/.envrc - defaults to $PWD/.envrc
 ```

+approval for safety.

-Or run from the top level directory:
+Or you can run from the top level directory:

 ```shell
 make allow